 historical inquiry" and "if one takes the historian's own

 criteria for assessing the historicity of ancient events,

 the resurrection passes muster as a historically

 well-attested event of the ancient world."

-Jesus was not a powerful political figure who ruled an empire or had need of communicating his his commands to other than those who would write them down and publish them later for the world to read.
+Jesus was not a powerful political figure who ruled an empire or had need of communicating his commands to other than those who would write them down and publish them later for the world to read.
 And publish they did.
-The manuscripts of the New Testament were copied, by the count of existing fragments or manuscripts, in greater numbers than any other ancient documents.
+The manuscripts of the New Testament were copied, by the count of existing fragments or manuscripts, in greater numbers than any other ancient text.
 They were translated early into other languages.
-It is safe to say that more people in the first, second, and thrid centuries had heard the words of Jesus than the words of any Roman Emperor.
+It is safe to say that more people in the first, second, and third centuries had heard the words of Jesus than the words of any Roman Emperor.